Enteroendocrine cell: L cell

-L cells secrete glucagon-like peptide-1, an incretin, peptide YY_{3-36}, oxyntomodulin and glucagon-like peptide-2.
+L cells secrete glucagon-like peptide-1 (GLP-1), an incretin, peptide YY_{3-36}, oxyntomodulin and glucagon-like peptide-2.
 L cells are primarily found in the ileum and large intestine (colon), but some are also found in the duodenum and jejunum.

 I cell

 I cells secrete cholecystokinin (CCK), and have the highest mucosal density in the duodenum with a decreasing amount throughout the small intestine.
 They modulate bile secretion, exocrine pancreas secretion, and satiety.

 G cell

 Stomach enteroendocrine cells, known as G cells release gastrin, and stimulate gastric acid secretion.

 Enterochromaffin cell

 Enterochromaffin cells are enteroendocrine and neuroendocrine cells with a close similarity to adrenomedullary chromaffin cells secreting serotonin.

 Enterochromaffin-like cell

 Enterochromaffin-like cells or ECL cells are a type of neuroendocrine cell secreting histamine.

 N cell

 Located in an increasing manner throughout the small intestine, with the highest levels found in the in ileum, N cells release neurotensin, and control smooth muscle contraction.